Shape transitions of sedimenting confined droplets and capsules: from oblate to bullet-like geometries

-Now consider the case of high flexibility ($\mathrm{Bo}=0.079$) shown in Figs.~~\ref{fig:traction}c and d.
+Now consider the case of high flexibility ($\mathrm{Bo}=790$) shown in Figs.~\ref{fig:traction}c and d.
 At low confinement ($k=0.05$, Fig.~\ref{fig:traction}c), as the forces act along the direction of motion, they cause the capsule to compress vertically.
 The bottom becomes flatter than the top due to the differences in force magnitudes.
-At high confinement ($k = 0.6$, Fig.~\ref{fig:traction}d), similar bottom compression and top extension are observed, but the deformation differs because the forces act predominantly normal to the capsule surface.
-This analysis of the force distribution for different hydrodynamic regimes, not only explains the shape transition shown in Fig.~\ref{fig:aspectratiovsk} but also why the threshold value of confinement does not depend on the flexibility, but only on the hydrodynamic regime.
+At high confinement ($k = 0.6$, Fig.~\ref{fig:traction}d), bottom compression and top extension are observed, but the deformation differs because the forces act predominantly normal to the capsule surface.
+This analysis explains the shape transition shown in Fig.~\ref{fig:aspectratiovsk} and also why the threshold of confinement does not depend on the flexibility, but only on the hydrodynamic regime.

 In conclusion, we investigated the shape transitions of sedimenting droplets and capsules in viscous fluids across varying levels of confinement and flexibility.
 Our findings reveal that, at high confinement, both droplets and capsules adopt a bullet-like shape, while at low confinement and high flexibility, capsules transition to an oblate shape.
 Using experiments and simulations, we found similar behavior for droplets and capsules, validating the observed shape transitions.
 However, capsules allowed us to explore a broader range of flexibilities and offered greater precision in analyzing force distributions, making them the focus of our quantitative analysis.